 Entering the United States Army in 1955, Carrington served as a clerk typist in Germany.
 One of his assignments was with the Judge Advocate General Corps (Germany, 1955–1957).
 After the service, he enrolled in Harvard Law School, earning his J.D. degree in 1958.

-In 1993 President Clinton appointed him Ambassador to Nigeria, where Carrington went on to oppose the abuses of the nation’s President, Sani Abacha.
+In 1993 President Bill Clinton appointed Carrington Ambassador to Nigeria, where he became noted for publicly opposing the abuses of the nation’s President, Sani Abacha.
 From 1997 to 1998, and again in 1999, Carrington worked as a fellow of Harvard University’s W.E.B.
 DuBois Institute.
 He was also a MacArthur Fellow in 1998.
 In 2004 Carrington was named the first African American Warburg Professor of International Relations at Simmons College in Boston.

 In 1991 Carrington, along with Edwin Dorn, published, Africa in the Minds and Deeds of Black American Leaders.
 In 2010 Carrington wrote A Duty to Speak: Refusing to Remain Silent in a Time of Tyranny, a compilation of his speeches supporting democracy and human rights in Nigeria during the Abacha military dictatorship.